Part 2: Five Birch Trees of the Mid-Atlantic Region

 - Betula populifolia (gray birch): Another short-lived, chalky white birch with non-peeling bark is distinguished by dark chevron or triangular patches at the base of each branch.
 The only native population in Virginia is in the vicinity of Big Meadows in Shenandoah National Park.
 This native population is distinct from those in central and eastern Pennsylvania up through New England (Virginia Botanical Associates 2019), where birch is a common, early-succession tree in poor or disturbed sites and burned areas.
 In its native range, this birch is easy to grow and a good choice for difficult sites and naturalized areas.

-Images show close-ups of Betula populifolia bark, on two trees growing near the pond at the Connecticut College Arboretum in New London, Connecticut. © 2019 Mary Free
+Left to right: Betula populifolia tree in full form and close-ups of its bark at the Connecticut College Arboretum in New London, Connecticut.
+Photos © 2019 Mary Free

 - Betula alleghaniensis (yellow birch): This birch is common in the higher mountains of Virginia and Maryland, through Pennsylvania and up to New England.
 Although not white, its showy bark stands out in the landscape on a lawn or in a naturalized area.
 Smooth and shiny, yellow to amber to silvery in color with long horizontal lenticels, the bark exfoliates in thin shreds or rolls.
 A platy outer bark develops as trunks and limbs reach a certain size.
 Scraped branches exude a mild scent of wintergreen.
 Like its predecessors above, Betula alleghaniensis prefers cooler climates and does not adapt well to heat and drought.

 Left to right: Close-ups compare the bark of a younger Betula alleghaniensis tree beside a pond and